 Don’t despair!
 Long distance relationships can totally work.
 They can even prove to be good for you, for a season.
 I know this first-hand—I met my husband via email when he was living 7000 miles away.

-However, long distance relationships are tricky to navigate well.
-And there are some particular long distance relationship problems that don’t plague same-city relationships to quite the same extent.
+However, let’s be realistic, too.
+Long distance relationships are tricky to navigate well.
+And there are some particular long distance relationship problems that don’t plague same-city relationships to the same extent.

-So what are the typical long distance relationship problems, and how should you deal with them?
+Let’s look at some of those now.
+What are the most common long distance relationship problems, and how should you deal with them?

-Have you ever struggled to find things to talk about with your long distance love?
-Have you every felt heartsick with longing to be with your partner, but feel like you just have the same tired old conversations over and over again when you get on the phone?
+Ever gotten stuck in a rut and struggled to find things to talk about with your long distance love?
+Have you ever felt heartsick with longing to be with your partner, but also feel like you just have the same-old tired conversations over and over again when you get on the phone?

 This is one of the most common long distance relationship problems.
 These sorts of “dry periods” are normal in long distance relationships, but that doesn’t make them any less depressing and frustrating.